League of Social Democrats of Vojvodina: History

 The party was founded by Nenad Čanak on 14 July 1990 in Novi Sad.
 At the First Party Congress, the LSV adopted the party program, which defined following principles of the party: liberty, equality, justice, solidarity, and publicity.
 At the Second Congress, which was held in July 1997, the LSV adopted a new statute.

-In the first years of its existence, the party's activities were mainly directed towards organization of anti-war actions.
-Together with other parties, it organized anti-war demonstrations in Vojvodina and publicly opposed mobilization of Vojvodina citizens for the front lines in Croatia and Bosnia and Herzegovina.
+In the first years of its existence, the party's activities were mainly directed towards organisation of anti-war actions.
+Together with other parties, it organised anti-war demonstrations in Vojvodina and publicly opposed mobilisation of Vojvodina citizens for the front lines in Croatia and Bosnia and Herzegovina.

 Ideology

 LSV is positioned on the centre-left on the political spectrum.
 It is mainly orientated towards autonomism, although the party is also social-democratic, and regionalist.
 It represents itself as a multi-ethnic party, and it previously advocated for the creation of Republic of Vojvodina.
 It is also supportive of feminism and anti-fascism.
 It is supportive of accession of Serbia to the European Union.

+In the Parliamentary Assembly of the Council of Europe, LSV was associated with the Socialist Group.

 Goals

 The League advocates the "right of autonomous decisions about fundamental affairs of Vojvodina within Serbia", which, according to the League, was abolished after the so-called Yogurt Revolution in 1988 and after constitutional changes from 1990, which, according to the League, diminished the autonomy of Vojvodina to "protocolar minimum".

-In December 1998, the League proclaimed that its political goal is establishment of the Republic of Vojvodina within a federalized Serbia.
+In December 1998, the League proclaimed that its political goal is establishment of the Republic of Vojvodina within a federalised Serbia.
 In recent years, the League mostly abandoned the idea of a Republic of Vojvodina, but it still advocated a greater level of autonomy for the province.
 In November 2011, League official Aleksandra Jerkov stated that "Vojvodina needs more jurisdictions", but that "there is no need for it to be a republic".